Skip to content

 Conclusion

-- Buy (Composo): you still own criteria, labels, and ship decisions; we operate the platform depth and publish measured quality on a frozen set (and false-pass tracking).
-You trade platform build for integration and process on your side.
+• Buy (Composo): you keep criteria, labels, and ship decisions.
+We run platform depth and publish measured quality on frozen data (see the table and footnote).

-Eval with a vendor still takes your time on criteria, labels, and process—that should be expected.
-The point is the maturity gap: the same months can go into scaffolding every layer yourself, or into agent work while eval data accrues through an operated stack you inspect and rerun against gold, whichever path you choose.
+Integration still costs your time on criteria, labels, and process.
+The trade is building every layer versus accruing eval data through an operated stack that you can inspect and rerun against gold.

 Numbers from our internal studies.
-Example benchmark: 200 expert-labelled conversations across 8 agent types and 12 criteria.
-Best accuracy we’ve seen vs a baseline single judge: 83.6% (baseline ~71% on the same measure).
+Example benchmark: 200 expert-labeled conversations across 8 agent types and 12 criteria.
+Best accuracy we have seen versus a baseline single judge: 83.6% (baseline 71% on the same measure).